About arc42

 -

-(Optional) Fulfilled Requirements: Meets security and efficiency requirements.
+(Optional) Fulfilled Requirements: Meets security and efficiency requirements for processing requests.

 -